Debrupbanik/Energy_prediction_forecasting/README.md

-# Energy_prediction_forecasting
+Energy Consumption Forecasting

-A machine learning project aimed at forecasting future electricity consumption using historical data and LSTM neural networks.
-This project leverages time series analysis, predictive modeling, and data visualization to provide accurate forecasts and actionable insights for smart energy management.
+This project utilizes machine learning techniques to forecast future electricity consumption by analyzing historical energy usage data.
+Through time series analysis, predictive modeling, and data visualization, the project aims to deliver accurate predictions that can assist in smart energy management and operational planning.

+⸻

+Features
+	•	LSTM-based time series forecasting
+	•	Interactive data visualizations using libraries such as Seaborn and Matplotlib
+	•	Data preprocessing and cleaning processes
+	•	Model training, evaluation, and performance metric computation
+	•	Prediction of future energy usage patterns
+	•	Detailed error analysis to continuously improve the forecasting model

+⸻

+Technologies Used
+	•	Python
+	•	Pandas
+	•	NumPy
+	•	Matplotlib
+	•	Seaborn
+	•	TensorFlow / Keras
+	•	Scikit-learn
+	•	Jupyter Notebook